March 21, 2020

 St. Stephen's adopts a Mission Project annually.
 Parishioners select an organization and raises funds to make a donation to it.
 The goal is to raise $500, but we donate what is actually raised.
 Each year a bake sale held at the Current River Winter Carnival raises funds for the Mission Project.
 The intent is to engage the congregation in Mission and to heighten awareness of groups and organizations doing charitable work in our community.

-On the 3rd Sunday In November on Sunday after a worship service, the congregation brainstorms ideas for a project and selects one: ideas are brain-stormed, writing them on flip chart paper and on the 4th Sunday when the ideas are reviewed, an opportunity is given to add to the list, and then a vote is held.
+On the 3rd Sunday in January on Sunday after a worship service, the congregation brainstorms ideas for a project and selects one: ideas are brain-stormed, writing them on flip chart paper.
+On the 4th Sunday when the ideas are reviewed, an opportunity is given to add to the list, and then a vote is held.
 When brainstorming, people suggest a mission and are given the opportunity to explain its merits.
 People may submit their idea in writing so that it can be read at the brainstorming session.
 Children are encouraged to participate and suggest a mission; suggested missions may be reviewed during Sunday School on the day of the vote.
-An organization can only be selected once every four years.
-The missions proposed would be published in the bulletin for the next Sunday prior to the vote.
+An organization can only be selected once every 2 years.

 Each person, including children, is given 4 sticker dots and voting is done by affixing them to the flip chart paper with the items listed.
 Parishioners who will not be in attendance may vote by proxy.
 A proxy must be in writing, including e-mail, identifying the name of the person and the name of the proxy.

 Alternating between a local, national or international Mission may be considered when choosing the Project and parishioners are encouraged to consider the Anglican Church of Canada's Five Marks of Mission to evaluate ideas when voting: